barbinbrad/raccoon/README.md

 # Raccoon
 PCB and firmware for a USB to CAN interface, with support for 4 CAN transceivers and an optional NEO-MP8 GNSS module.
 The design is a reverse-engineering of comma.ai's Black Panda.
-It uses a modified version of the [panda](https://github.com/commaai/panda) firmware.
+It uses a modified version of the [panda](https://github.com/commaai/panda) firmware/SDK.

 ![board](https://raw.githubusercontent.com/barbinbrad/raccoon/main/black-raccoon.png)

 ## Usage
 For self-driving, it is better to buy a [black panda](https://comma.ai/shop/products/panda) from comma.ai.
-In addition to getting a more reliable product, you'll be supporting open-source software and a really great company.
+In addition to getting a more reliable product, you'll be supporting open-source software and a really smart group of people.

 ## Header
 The design uses an automotive-grade Deutsch header, which eliminates the need for a switching relay.
 Feel free to replace this with something else.
+If you want to use ["ODB-C"](https://github.com/commaai/neo/blob/master/car_harness/OBD-C.sch.pdf) you'll need to use pins C0/C3 (inputs), C10/C11 (outputs).

 To use the deutsch header, you'll need a [crimper](https://www.buydeutsch.com/collections/crimpers/products/18890) and some parts: